fatualux/fatualux.github.io/content/about.md

 author = "Francesco Zubani"
 +++

-My current profession has nothing to do with IT, but my hobbies are closely linked to this sector.

 I like finding solutions to automate repetitive workflows, best configuring the technological tools I work with and using creativity to find innovative solutions or create content.

 My main interests in this field are the following: